-- (1) One member is to be elected as Secretary of the Synod on the first day of the first session of each Synod and, subject to rule 2.8, is to hold office until the first day of the first session of the next Synod. - (2) The Secretary of the Synod is to - (a) prepare the business paper for each day after the first day of each session of a Synod, and - (b) take minutes of the meetings of the session, and maintain the minute book, and - (c) record the ordinances passed by the Synod, and - (d) prepare and publish the report of the session of the Synod. - (3) With the permission of the President, the Secretary of the Synod may give notices to the Synod about any matter concerning the business of the Synod. - (4) The Secretary of the Synod may approve any report or other material from a Diocesan Body or Organisation being made available to members.
+(1) One member is to be elected as Secretary of the Synod on the first day of the first session of each Synod and, subject to rule 2.8, is to hold office until the first day of the first session of the next Synod.

+(2) The Secretary of the Synod is to

+- (a) prepare the business paper for each day after the first day of each session of a Synod, and - (b) take minutes of the meetings of the session, and maintain the minute book, and - (c) record the ordinances passed by the Synod, and - (d) prepare and publish the report of the session of the Synod.

+(3) With the permission of the President, the Secretary of the Synod may give notices to the Synod about any matter concerning the business of the Synod.

+(4) The Secretary of the Synod may approve any report or other material from a Diocesan Body or Organisation being made available to members.

-2.3 The Chair of Committee
+2.3 The Chair of Committees Chair of Committee

-- (1) One member is to be elected as the Chair of Committee on the first day of the first session of each Synod and, subject to rule 2.8, is to hold office until the first day of the first session of the next Synod. - (2) The Chair of Committee presides during meetings of the Synod in Committee and, when presiding, has the same authority as the President.
+(1) One member is to be elected as the Chair of Committees Chair of Committee on the first day of the first session of each Synod and, subject to rule 2.8, is to hold office until the first day of the first session of the next Synod.

+(2) The Chair of Committees Chair of Committee presides during meetings of the Synod in Committee and, when presiding, has the same authority as the President.

-2.4 The Deputy Chair or Chairs of Committee
+2.4 The Deputy Chair or Chairs of Committees Chairs of Committee

+(1) One or more members is to be elected as the Deputy Chair or Deputy Chairs of Committees Chairs of Committee on the first day of the first session of each Synod and, subject to rule 2.8, is to hold office until the first day of the first session of the next Synod.

+(2) The Deputy Chair of CommitteesChair of Committee presides during meetings of the Synod in Committee if the Chair of CommitteesChair of Committees is unable or unwilling to act, or if the Chair of CommitteesChair of Committee requests that a Deputy Chair of CommitteesChair of Committee act.
+When presiding, the Deputy Chair has the same authority as the President.

+(3) If more than one Deputy Chair of Committees Chair of Committee is elected, the person to preside in the place of the Chair of Committees Chair of Committees is to be determined by the persons who have been elected as Deputy Chairs of Committees Chairs of Committees or, if they are unable to agree, by the President.

+(4) If

-- (1) One or more members is to be elected as the Deputy Chair or Deputy Chairs of Committee on the first day of the first session of each Synod and, subject to rule 2.8, is to hold office until the first day of the first session of the next Synod. - (2) The Deputy Chair of Committee presides during meetings of the Synod in Committee if the Chair of Committee is unable or unwilling to act, or if the Chair of Committee requests that a Deputy Chair of Committee act.
-When presiding, the Deputy Chair has the same authority as the President. - (3) If more than one Deputy Chair of Committee is elected, the person to preside in the place of the Chair of Committee is to be determined by the persons who have been elected as Deputy Chairs of Committee or, if they are unable to agree, by the President. - (4) If - (a) the Chair of Committee, and - (b) the Deputy Chair of Committee or each of the Deputy Chairs of Committee, are unable or are unwilling to preside during a meeting of the Synod in Committee, the person to preside during that meeting is to be a member appointed by the Synod as a result of a motion without notice passed by the Synod.
+- (a) the Chair of Committees Chair of Committee, and - (b) the Deputy Chair of CommitteesChair of Committee or each of the Deputy Chairs of CommitteesChairs of Committee, are unable or are unwilling to preside during a meeting of the Synod in Committee, the person to preside during that meeting is to be a member appointed by the Synod as a result of a motion without notice passed by the Synod.
 When presiding, that person has the same authority as the President.